Lower Fagu Tea Garden: The place

 The area falls under the 43rd constituency of Gorkhaland Territorial Administration (GTA).
 It is situated on the eastern part of Chel river, Sombaray Bazar.
 The area is bordered in the south by Bhuttabari forest area, in the north by Ahaley Busty and in the east by Mission Hill Tea Estate.
 It lies about 60 km far from Siliguri, 20 km from Mal Bazar and 2 km from Sombaray Bazar.
 It comes under Gorubathan police station.

 Demographics

 According to the 2011 Census of India, Lower Fagu Tea Garden had a total population of 2,070 of which 1,017 (49%) were males and 1,053 (51%) were females.
 There were 218 persons in the age range of 0 to 6 years.
 The total number of literate people in Lower Fagu Tea Garden was 1,356 (73.22% of the population over 6 years).

 Transport

 The area is well connected by road.
 The nearest railway station is New Mal Junction which is about 20 km far from Fagu.
 Fagu can be reached via bus, small vehicles, hired taxi, etc. from Siliguri, Jalpaiguri, Darjeeling, Kakarvitta (Nepal), Mal Bazar, Gangtok and Kalimpong.
-National Highway 717A Passes through Fagu.
+State Highway 12 Passes through Fagu.